-The hottest season in Beijing, summertime is also a hugely popular time to visit, especially among families whose kids are out of school.
+The hottest season in Beijing, summertime, is a hugely popular time to visit, especially among families whose kids are out of school.
 The Great Wall will pretty much always be crowded.

-Starting in July the weather gets hot, and the humidity gets heavier and heavier.
-Wear some cool clothes for sticky days that skim 40°C. Be sure to pack an umbrella as July and August are the city’s rainiest months.
+Starting in July, the weather gets hot, and the humidity gets heavier and heavier.
+Wear some cool clothes for sticky days that skim 40°C. Pack an umbrella as July and August are the city’s rainiest months.

 Best Time of the Year to Avoid Crowds

-- First two weeks of September: Once the summer rush has ended, most kids are back in school by the end of August, the city of Beijing slows down, so the crowds are not as heavy as they were.
-It makes it easier to book tickets, make reservations and waiting times become shorter.
+- First two weeks of September: Once the summer rush has ended, most kids are back in school by the end of August; the city of Beijing slows down, so the crowds are not as heavy as they were.
+It makes it easier to book tickets, make reservations, and shorten waiting times.

-- The deep winter months of January through early March offer your best chance to see the Great Wall as well as the city top attractions without being mobbed by tourists, though you’ll trade lower airfare and hotel rates for frigid temperatures.
+- The deep winter months of January through early March offer your best chance to see the Great Wall and the city’s top attractions without being mobbed by tourists, though you’ll trade lower airfare and hotel rates for frigid temperatures.

 Best Time of the Year For Kids and Families

-- Spring break: A whole week off from school makes a particularly popular time for families to visit the Great Wall and Beijing.
-In Spring, the crowds are generally not as dense as they are in summer or fall.
+- Spring break A whole week off from school makes a particularly popular time for families to visit the Great Wall and Beijing.
+In Spring, the crowds are generally not as dense as in summer or Fall.
 Save for spring break.

-- Summer: Although the city is at its peak due to the amount of visitors every day, vacationing with families tends to be easier.
-It’s easier to pack lighter.
-No need for gloves, hats, scarves, etc. Preparing to go outside like visiting the Great Wall won’t be an event.
-The city offers loads for kids to do during the summer, from outdoor concerts to boating, kite flying, etc, but the seasonal crowds can be tough to manage with small ones and strollers.
+- Summer: Although the city is at its peak due to the number of visitors every day, it tends to be easier to vacation with families.
+It’s easier to pack a lighter without gloves, hats, scarves, etc. Preparing to go outside like visiting the Great Wall won’t be an event.
+The city offers loads for kids to do during the summer, from outdoor concerts to boating, kite flying, etc., but the seasonal crowds can be tough to manage with small ones and strollers.

 Is Beijing Safe For Kids?

 Beijing is a safe place for traveling with children and babies.
 The culture is very family-oriented, and that includes your family, too.
-Kids are welcome everywhere, and there are facilities and amenities catering to children of all ages.
-With a few considerations, your trip to Beijing can be safe and a lot of fun for everyone.
+Kids are welcome everywhere, and facilities and amenities cater to children of all ages.
+With a few considerations, your trip to Beijing can be safe and fun for everyone.

 Is the Great Wall of China Child Friendly?

 Mutianyu Great Wall is child friendly with complete facilities including cable car, chairlift, and toboggan.
-It is a wonderful destination for families with children and teens.
+It is a beautiful destination for families with children and teens.